wix-incubator/react-sequence-animator/README.md

 I wrote this library in order to have animations that can be controlled very easily.

-For example, a loader that transitions to a *success* or *fail* mode smoothly:
+For example, a loader that has smooth transitions to a *success* and *fail* mode:

 ![Advanced Sequence Animation](./AdvancedSequenceAnimator.gif?raw=true "Advanced Sequence Animation")